viperleed/viperleed/doc/content/measurement/setup_measurements.rst

     The bad pixel finder.

-When selecting a camera for the first time, you will be prompted to choose a directory in which the resulting bad pixel files will be stored.
+When selecting a camera for the first time, you will need to choose a directory in which the resulting bad pixel files will be stored.

 .. _fig_find_bad_pixels_with_camera:
 .. figure:: /_static/gui/find_bad_pixels_with_camera.jpg